farzadtara/simple-event-manager/README.md

 emitter.on("error", (message: string) => console.error("Error:", message));
 emitter.emit("error", "Something went wrong!");

-emitter.clearListeners("error"); // Remove all listeners for the "error" event emitter.clearListeners(); // Remove all listeners
+emitter.removeListeners("error"); // Remove all listeners for the "error" event emitter.removeListeners(); // Remove all listeners
 ```

 - **Using the Decorator**